 It has been close to 10 years, and today is the day I declare to the world that I paid off every single penny of my student loans.

-Paying off your loans in 10 years doesn’t sound that impressive, but paying off $46,500 (the national average salary) in 2 years and 3 months might change your mind.
+Paying off your student loans in 10 years doesn’t sound that impressive, but paying off $46,500 (the national average salary) in 2 years and 3 months might change your mind.

 Some of the success stories that we read in the big publications start out with a kid graduating college and paying off debt immediately, but my story is different.
 And chances are, my story is just like yours: